Game Boy Gallery

 The Game & Watch Part

-I previously talked about what the Game & Watch series of portable electronic toys in my Super Mario Land article but I need to talk about them differently this time around.
+I previously talked about the Game & Watch series of portable electronic toys in my Super Mario Land article.
 Game & Watch was a series of portable electronic games all made with pocket calculator technology down to the most important component; the display of the Game & Watch toys are segmented LCD crystals just like on a calculator.
 They were single purpose toys by design and created by R&D1, Gunpei Yokoi’s division at Nintendo.
 While today LCD games like the Game & Watch are synonymous with cheap crap, when they were initially conceived in the early 80s, they were incredible.
 Partly because they were a brand new idea, but mostly because they were made by the genius designers at Nintendo; they poured their heart and soul into those little toys and so their gameplay is delightful.
 They ooze quality and attention.
 Do keep in mind that I have never actually played a real Game & Watch.
 The closest I have been to a real one is pica-pic.com which features Flash (unfortunately) versions that you can play on your browser.

 They were reportedly very popular in Japan but had a hard time leaving a mark in the North American market.
 I serendipitously had one much older cousin tell me that she had one when I was a kid.
 What was the reason she told me?
 I was playing Game & Watch Gallery 2 next to her.
 That is the extent of my experience with the original hardware.
 I guess most people in North America had a similar experience; they maybe knew someone who owned one at one point.
 Because of this lack of success in North America, the Game & Watch is often forgotten as a formative experience for Nintendo.
-Before Ball in 1980, Nintendo was not having any success with their electronic games.
+Before Ball in 1980, Nintendo was not having much success with their electronic consoles.
 Their Japanese Pong clones weren’t exactly flying off the shelves.
 There were simply too many competitors.
 With Ball and the succeeding Game & Watch games, Nintendo had a seemingly evergreen video game success.
 They could just pump out game after game after game and they would sell.
 This obviously showed Hiroshi Yamauchi, Nintendo’s president and ruthlessness in human form, that the real money in video games was with a repeat business.
 This helps me understand why Nintendo got out of the arcade business so quickly.
-Arcade cabinet sales are hit-driven; it doesn’t matter what company name is written on the side of the cab, if the game’s no good no arcade operator will buy it.
+Arcade cabinet sales are hit-driven; it doesn’t matter what company name is written on the side of the cab, if the game’s not a success arcade operators will not buy more than one.
 But Game & Watch showed that in the consumer market if you could build a brand that people equated with quality they would spend again and again.
+You could build trust with direct consumers.
 That’s what Nintendo had with the Game & Watch.
 People knew Game & Watch toys were fun because the initial concept of basing a video game on calculator technology was solid and Nintendo’s R&D1 game design was unparalleled.
 All of Nintendo’s competitor in the LCD games market didn’t pay as much attention to detail.
-This attention to detail and constant innovation (for example, the D-Pad was invented for the Game & Watch version of Donkey Kong) gave Nintendo a 10 years head start on portable game design experience.
+This constant innovation (for example, the D-Pad was invented for the Game & Watch version of Donkey Kong) gave Nintendo a 10 years head start on portable game design experience.
 They used that experience to inform the design of the Game Boy, absolutely, but it surely had a lot of influence on the Famicom and all their home consoles.
 Game & Watch was the perfect marriage of a toy with electronics, and the Famicom and all of Nintendo’s consoles, portable or not, carry that ideal as well.
 I’d argue that the Game & Watch toys, not the Famicom or their hit arcade titles, transformed obscure little toy maker Nintendo into video game behemoth NINTENDO.

 With an impact this big on Nintendo’s identity, it’s no wonder that in 1995 they started trying to honour it on Game Boy.
-If you want to see this impact firsthand, go read the Iwata asks on the recreated Ball released to Club Nintendo members.
+If you want to see this impact firsthand, go read the Iwata asks about the recreated Ball Nintendo made for Club Nintendo members.

 The Boy Part